Our latest news & views

 The history of Spain has been one of turmoil with various occupations, destructive wars, and the emergence of Spanish nationalism.
 In 1931 King Alfonso XIII was exiled and the troubled second Spanish Republic emerged which led, five years later, to the Spanish Civil War, a three-year-long conflict that brought much suffering to the people.
 General Franco came to power in 1936, and, as Head of State and Commander-in-Chief of the Armed Forces, he imposed a forty-year long dictatorship.
 Following his death in 1975, the monarchy was restored and Spain embarked on its torturous road back to modern democracy, with the first democratic election for over forty years taking place in 1977.

 Francoism had been tough for the Spanish.
 Franco’s aim had been to run Spain as a totalitarian state sympathetic with Nazi Germany and Fascist Italy.
 It isn’t an era of which most Spaniards are proud.
 The people are still shocked by some of the atrocities that took place.

 During those years several Spain flags were introduced which showed the new coat of arms.
 This included the Eagle of John the Evangelist, sometimes referred to as the Black Eagle, and today the symbolism is strongly associated with the Franco era.

 the Franco flag shown here should never be used.

-In 2007 all public references to Franco, including the offending flag, were banned.
-Statues were removed and streets were renamed; even stained-glass windows were replaced.
-Spain has gone to great lengths to distance itself from its dark past, so they are not going to take it lightly should you make an error and show the wrong flag.
+Also, in 2007 all public references to Franco, including the offending flag, were banned.
+Statues were removed and streets were renamed.
+Even stained-glass windows were replaced.
+Spain has gone to great lengths to distance itself from its dark past.
+So, they are not going to take it lightly should you make an error and show the wrong flag.